sitamgithub-MSIT/PeekText/README.md

 ## Conclusion

 In this project, we successfully developed an application that extracts text from web articles.
-We used Jina AI's Reader API to extract the content from the web articles and then after applying some cleaning, we displayed the extracted text on the web page.
+We used Crawl4AI to extract the content from the web articles and then after applying some cleaning, we displayed the extracted text on the web page.
 Then we wrapped the service in a Flask web application and containerized it using Docker.
 Finally, we deployed it on the Google Cloud Platform (GCP) using the Cloud Run service.

 ## License